Asbestos in Concrete

 For the better part of a century, asbestos could be found in a huge range of products across a vast selection of industries, from construction materials to household items.
 One of the most common uses was in the production of asbestos cement.
-Asbestos-laced cement was so widely used for so long that homes, farm buildings, commercial premises, industrial facilities and more across the UK still feature it.
+Asbestos cement was so widely used for so long that homes, farm buildings, commercial premises, industrial facilities and more across the UK still feature it.

 Why Was Asbestos Used in Concrete?